 The first is that the Indiana General Assembly's preoccupation with minor and often divisive matters - permitless gun bills, measures to regulate the usage of public restrooms - is a product of a process that rewards extremists who seek election to the legislative branch and punishes more reasonable, rational candidates.
 The folks that gerrymandering pushes into the legislature want fights, not solutions.
 The second is that gerrymandering exacerbates the natural - and somewhat healthy - the tension between the legislative and executive branches.
 One reason Indiana Gov. Eric Holcomb and the General Assembly have gone to court to resolve a constitutional crisis involves redistricting.
 Governors and other officials who run statewide must balance the interests of all Hoosiers to be elected and fulfill their duties of the office.
 Lawmakers from gerrymandered districts only have to consult the face in the mirror.
-That is why gerrymandering is the problem we must solve before we can solve every other problem.
-FOOTNOTE: John Krull is director of Franklin College's Pulliam School of Journalism and publisher of TheStatehouseFile.com, a news website powered by Franklin College journalism students.
-The City-County Observer posted this article without bias or editing.
+But the last reason is the most significant.